Jubatian/rrpge-spec/specs/data.rst

 The Musical logarithmic table is meant to be used with the Audio mixer to assist in outputting power of 2 sized samples at given musical frequencies.
-An A4 (440Hz) for a 256 byte sample at 48KHz can be produced using offset 0x8E in this table.
+An A4 (440Hz) for a 256 byte sample at 48KHz can be produced using offset 0x82 in this table.

-The table contains 32 bit 16.16 fixed point sample pointer increments, split in a whole and a fractional table (256 entries each) to suit the Audio mixer's requirements.
+The table contains 32 bit 16.16 fixed point sample pointer increments, whole part first.
+It's size is 512 words.

 There are 12 tones within an octave, the octave above or below may be obtained by multiplying or dividing the table entries by two respectively.
 For the